DsgnrFH/api-tools/README.md

 | /id/uuidv7      | Random UUIDv7                                                   |
 | /crypto/sha256  | Hasher                                                          |
 | /network/subnet | Subnet related calculations with ip address and subnet provided |

+Most of the endpoints also allow a Get argument `format` to optionally return only in `text` format instead of json